katerinaelsasser/NailDeck/README.md

 ## Design Choices
 ### Overall
-The overall design layout of the website has to have a simple layout with elements of pirates and have a stylyish presentation for the beauty cosemetic presentation.
+The overall design layout of the website has to have a simple layout with elements of pirates to show that these products have been inspired by them and have a stylish presentation for the beauty cosemetic presentation.
+With a lot of websites looking modern, I will need to feature things that have elements of the pirates style with modern features to them.

 ### Fonts
-The font I have decided to use two fonts for the website.
-One is for the title and the headers.
-The other is for the main text.
+The font I have decided to use three font styles.
+Two are for the headers and the third is for text such as paragraphs.
+The two I chose for as headers are handwritting styles and they would bring the element of the pirate theme to the text.
-* Font 1 (Meddon) - This is style is handwritting which looked very old fashioned.
-I chose this for h1 tags for the title of the website and also the titles of the products
+* Font 1 (Meddon) - This font is chose for h1 tags for the title of the website and also the titles of the products.
-* Font 2 (Tangerine) - This font is also a handwritting style.
-I wanted to use this for titles for pages and any sub titles for products.
+* Font 2 (Tangerine) - This font is use for titles that are h2 and any sub titles.
+* Font 3 (Forum) - This font is for any paragraphs and anything that I don't want the user or site owner to miss read.
 ### Icons
 ### Colours
 ### Styling